xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 ### Creating an Array with a Default Value

-* an initializer : creating an arry of a certain size with the same default value
+* an initializer : creating an array of a certain size with the same default value
     * `count` : the number of items
     * `repeatedValue` : a default value of the appropriate type